Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Astral Conduit**
-    | You may pour some of your Anima into an ordinary object, transforming it into an astral conduit.
-The conduit can store a maximum amount of Anima equal to your Thaumaturge rank.
-You may have only one astral conduit, and creating a new one destroys the old one.
-While holding a conduit or carrying it on the Belt, you (or a friendly adjacent character with Ascendant ranks) may spend 1 Stamina to draw any amount of Anima from it.
-As a focus action, you can either deposit any amount of Anima into your existing conduit, or create a new one.
+    | You may pour some of your Anima into an ordinary object, ossifying it and transforming it into an *astral conduit*.
+The conduit can store a maximum amount of Anima equal to your Arcanist rank.
+You may have only one astral conduit, and creating a new one destroys the old.
+While holding a conduit or carrying it on the Belt, you or a friendly adjacent character with Arcanist ranks may spend 1 Stamina to draw any amount of Anima from it.
+As a focus action, you can deposit any amount of Anima into your existing conduit, or create a new one.
     |
     | **Sorcerous Casting**
     | You may treat your attuned arcane focus as a weap on with the Sorcerous modifier.
 Talismans instead make your unarmed attacks and grapples Sorcerous.